Measuring Life Skills

 This publication provides a discussion of the state of the art of existing instruments to measure life skills, overall challenges of measuring life skills, and innovations in instrument development overcoming those challenges.
 Findings of this research has informed the development of a new instrument to measure life skills, as outlined in the LSCE Framework.

 This joint effort of UNICEF and The World Bank aims at providing a standardized approach for assessing life skills proficiency and distribution across school-based population, to inform education decision makers and practitioners on potentially useful education interventions to enhance life skills.
-The design and testing of a standardized instrument to measure life skills within the Life Skills and Citizenship Education (LSCE) framework has been done together with the International Association for the Evaluation of Educational Achievement (IEA) and the National Foundation for Educational Research (NFER).
+The design and testing of a standardized instrument to measure life skills within the Life Skills and Citizenship Education (LSCE) framework has been done together with Roehampton University, the International Association for the Evaluation of Educational Achievement (IEA) and the National Foundation for Educational Research (NFER).
 The instrument, designed for national large-scale assessment, has been tested in Egypt, Tunisia and the State of Palestine in 2019, in order to represent much of the diversity across the region so that the final instrument can be used widely in the MENA region.
-Currently the instrument is been finalized and will be available soon.
+The instrument can be found here: https://www.unicef.org/mena/lsce-measurement-instrument